-- 1. Resolves to publish the Draft Place Naming Policy for community consultation; and - 2.
-Receives an officer's report on the conclusion of the community consultation process at a future Ordinary Meeting of Council.
+- 1. Resolves to publish the Draft Place Naming Policy for community consultation. - 2.
+Receives an officer's report on the conclusion of the community consultation process at a future Ordinary Meeting of Council. - 3.
+Resolves to ensure that the Draft Place Naming Policy supports naming decisions that are not divisive or sound too similar to another name.